dsilvestro/PyRate/tutorials/pyrate_tutorial_5.md

 * `-trim_age` is an optional argument to truncate the dataset by an maximum age (e.g. `-trim_age 23.03` truncates to the Neogene).
 It omits a fossil when the uniform resampling of the fossil age estimates exceeds the specified age.

-* `-translate` is an optional argument to shift the entire dataset towards the present (e.g. `-translate 66.0` removes all time bin of the Cenozoic from the generated file).
+* `-translate` is an optional argument to shift the entire dataset towards the present (e.g., `-translate 66.0` removes all time bin of the Cenozoic from the generated file).
 This requires the `-recent` file to be empty and can be useful to reduce the computation time for a completely extinct group of taxa.
 When using this option, a rate shift should be set to bin_size/2 (see `-qtime`) and all rates after this shift should be ignored.
 Datasets generated using `-translate` should only be analyzed with the skyline model but not with covariate dependent dispersal and extinction models.
+Time of `-translate` will need to be subtracted from other ages of `-qtime` (e.g., when the record was shifted by 66 million years, a Cretaceous rate shift would need to be specified with 79.0 instead of 145.0).

 * `-taxon` is an optional argument specifying the name of the column with the taxon names in case it is not *scientificName*.